• Home

 Ingredients

-• 2 ¼ cups gluten free flour (I use one with xanthan gum)
+• 2 ¼ cups multipurpose gluten free flour (I use a gluten free multipurpose flour with xanthan gum already in it)

 • 1 cup granulated sugar